 Because we use natural cleaners most, these store-bought cleaners last us a very long time, reducing the need to buy more often.

 It takes a bit of time, but doing some research on the products you buy really is a learning experience and can greatly impact your selection process.
-As consumers, we have enormous clout and purchasing power.
+As consumers, we have enormous clout through our purchasing power.
 How we choose to spend our money influences the larger market forces.
 Spend wisely by supporting brands that actually care about the environment and we may see more companies jumping on the Green bandwagon.

 IN THE LAUNDRY ROOM:

 When it comes to laundry, we have opted to make choices that are beneficial to our personal health and to the greater health of our planet.
 We've opted to buy Canadian brands as much as possible, since we live in Canada.
 (Buying products that are produced and packaged in far-off locations increases shipping - fuel - and packaging).
 We buy eco-max lavender laundry wash, which is free of any parabens or sulfates and the solution is entirely plant-based.
 Again, the plastic used is fully recycled and recyclable.
 Instead of bleach, we use Soap Works Safe Bleach - a super-concentrated, environmentally-sound formula that is free of phosphates and is odorless.
 You only need one teaspoon per wash, and it's safe to use on dyed fabrics as a brightener.
 You can also use it as a whitener in other areas of the home, just as you would with bleach.
 Grandma's Garden is another brand we love.
 It is not only Canadian, but local to our city.
-Shown in the image is a linen spray made entirely of all-natural ingredients.
+Shown in the image is a linen spray made entirely of all-natural ingredients, made by Grandma's Garden.
 They also sell laundry soap, which we do occasionally buy as well.
-Buying local is another great way to reduce our carbon footprint and support a local economy.
+Buying local is another great way to reduce our carbon footprint and support the local economy.

 The method dryer sheets we use (right) have naturally-derived, plant-based ingredients and are fully biodegradable.
 The box it comes in is made with recycled paper and is recyclable.
 The laundry bar is by Grandma's Garden as well and is vegetable-based.
 (Lemon, baking soda and vinegar can also be used in laundry as whiteners and fresheners).